Hpmaharaja/finityone-backend-project/README.md

   to learn, adapt, and deliver code that works.
 Obviously, there are many optimizations that are possible, but getting the core delivered is the essence of the business at FinityOne.
 We hope to see the deliverance of the candidate through this project.

-  DEADLINE: June 14, 2019.
+  DEADLINE: June 16, 2019 @ 12 PM MIDNIGHT.
 (Note: You don't have to finish everything, but do your best!)

   # Instructions